 2005 | Chineur | 7/1 | Mikel Delzangles | Christophe Lemaire |

-About the King’s Stand: The Day One Dash
+About the King Charles III Stakes: The Day One Dash

-There are many reasons to complain about British weather but without it we’d not be able to enjoy the King’s Stand Stakes every year.
+There are many reasons to complain about British weather but without it we’d not be able to enjoy the King Charles III Stakes (previously the King’s Stand Stakes) every year.
 The race only formed when heavy rain made it impossible to run the two mile Royal Stand Plate at Ascot in 1860.
 Still needing something to entertain the crowd, organisers shortened the contest to five furlongs as no more of the course was useable.

 The success of the inaugural race meant that the newly formed sprint race instantly became a regular fixture at Ascot.
 Before too long it was the most important sprint of the Royal Meeting.
 Back then it was known as the Queen’s Stand Plate but the death of King Edward VII provoked a name change in 1901.
+This changed again 2023 to celebrate the 75th birthday of King Charles III.
 It remains as a major player of Royal Ascot and is available to all horses aged three and above.

 FOREIGN VISITORS FEELING AT HOME

-The King’s Stand Stakes has regularly had decent international presence, primarily thanks to its involvement in the Global Sprint Challenge.
+The King Charles III Stakes has regularly had decent international presence, primarily thanks to its involvement in the Global Sprint Challenge.
 It first became part of the series in 2005 alongside five other races.
-By being able to attract a high calibre of horses from overseas, three years later the King’s Stand Stakes regained the Group 1 status it lost in 1988.
-In the challenge’s final incarnation in 2017 it stood as the fifth leg in the series and was one of three races to feature on British soil, the Platinum Jubilee Stakes and the July Cup being the other two.
+By being able to attract a high calibre of horses from overseas, three years later the King Charles III Stakes regained the Group 1 status it lost in 1988.
+In the challenge’s final incarnation in 2017 it stood as the fifth leg in the series and was one of three races to feature on British soil, the Queen Elizabeth II Jubilee Stakes and the July Cup being the other two.

 While fantastic news for the race itself, British horses have not fared too well since the creation of the Global Sprint Challenge.
 Winners have originated from all over the globe with locally trained horses struggling to enjoy anything in the way of a home advantage.
 The chart of winners below highlights just how well overseas contenders have fared in this Group 1 event.
 It’s unclear if the trend will continue however as in 2018 the Global Sprint Challenge was suspended following a quarantine dispute between Australia and Hong Kong.